CHAPTER THIRTY-THREE—LEADS

 James cringed.

 “Why bother making it reversible?”
-James leaned in to examine the devices, which were labeled with the model and development date.
+James leaned in to examine the devices, labeled with the model and development date.
 Some looked like bracelets, others were shaped like oversized microchips.
 A chill went up his spine as he imagined how the devices worked—hijacking a person’s genetic code and driving a rapid, manufactured evolution.

 “Ah,” James said.